$6.06 Billion in Sales Expected for Nokia Co. (NYSE:NOK) This Quarter

-According to Zacks, analysts expect that Nokia will report full-year sales of $26.18 billion for the current fiscal year.
-For the next financial year, analysts forecast that the firm will post sales of $26.95 billion, with estimates ranging from $26.58 billion to $27.37 billion.
-Zacks’ sales averages are a mean average based on a survey of research analysts that follow Nokia.
+According to Zacks, analysts expect that Nokia will report full-year sales of $26.18 billion for the current financial year.
+For the next financial year, analysts forecast that the firm will report sales of $26.95 billion, with estimates ranging from $26.58 billion to $27.37 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research analysts that cover Nokia.

 Nokia (NYSE:NOK) last released its earnings results on Wednesday, July 28th.
-The technology company reported $0.11 EPS for the quarter, topping analysts’ consensus estimates of $0.05 by $0.06.
+The technology company reported $0.11 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.05 by $0.06.
 Nokia had a negative net margin of 8.09% and a positive return on equity of 14.70%.
+The firm had revenue of $6.40 billion for the quarter, compared to analyst estimates of $6.41 billion.

+Several hedge funds have recently bought and sold shares of the company.
+McCarthy Asset Management Inc. acquired a new stake in shares of Nokia during the second quarter worth $35,000.
+Bessemer Group Inc. lifted its holdings in shares of Nokia by 66.6% during the first quarter.
+Bessemer Group Inc. now owns 7,097 shares of the technology company’s stock worth $28,000 after purchasing an additional 2,837 shares during the period.
+Nelson Van Denburg & Campbell Wealth Management Group LLC lifted its holdings in shares of Nokia by 121.4% during the first quarter.
+Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 7,469 shares of the technology company’s stock worth $29,000 after purchasing an additional 4,095 shares during the period.
+WASHINGTON TRUST Co lifted its holdings in shares of Nokia by 3,404.7% during the first quarter.
+WASHINGTON TRUST Co now owns 7,500 shares of the technology company’s stock worth $30,000 after purchasing an additional 7,286 shares during the period.
+Finally, Arkadios Wealth Advisors lifted its holdings in shares of Nokia by 138.0% during the second quarter.
+Arkadios Wealth Advisors now owns 9,324 shares of the technology company’s stock worth $49,000 after purchasing an additional 5,406 shares during the period.
+6.08% of the stock is owned by institutional investors and hedge funds.

 Nokia Oyj engages in the provision of network infrastructure, technology, and software services.
 It operates through the following segments: Networks, Nokia Software, Nokia Technologies, and Group Common and Other.
 The Networks segment comprises mobile networks, services, fixed networks, and optical networks.